Vibranium-Data/RESCO/readme.md

 ## Introduction

-**Reduced Set City Ontology (RESCO)** is a **minimal yet extensible ontology** for urban data integration, supporting interoperability, reproducibility and system-wide monitoring across a variety of urban domains.
+**Reduced Set City Ontology (RESCO)** is a **minimal yet extensible ontology** for urban data integration, supporting interoperability, reusability, reproducibility, replicability and system-wide monitoring across a variety of urban domains.
 RESCO emphasizes:

 - **Simplicity**: a reduced set of interoperable classes that practitioners can readily adopt.
 - **Expressiveness**: enough semantic rigor to represent urban dynamics, not just static assets.
 - **Scalability**: adaptable to both data-rich and resource-constrained cities.
-- **Interoperability**: alignment with established standards (e.g., SOSA/SSN, NGSI-LD).
+- **Interoperability**: alignment with established standards (e.g. SOSA/SSN, NGSI-LD).

 ---